kpatenio/quoi-flask-backend/README.md

 #### Downloading `venv`s
 `Python 3.x` usually comes with `venv` support.
 However, if you are unable to use and create `venv`s for some reason, you may need to install `venv` packages separately.

-If you only have Python 3.7 installed:
+(Ubuntu) If you only have Python 3.7 installed:
 ```
 sudo apt install python3-venv
 ```